-Henri Matisse, one of the foremost artists of the 20th century, is best known as a master of color and form for his vibrant paintings and colorful cut-outs.
-He was, however, also an accomplished sculptor who pushed the boundaries of abstraction through clay.
+Known primarily for his beautiful paintings, drawings, and works on paper, Henri Matisse was also an accomplished sculptor whose radical style left lasting marks on modern art history.
 In 2007 the Baltimore Museum of Art hosted the first major U.S. examination of Matisse’s sculpture in nearly 40 years.
-This exhibition assembled more than 150 works in a variety of media to explore Matisse’s sculptural ideas and creative process.
-The exhibition was also presented at the San Francisco Museum of Modern Art and the Dallas Museum of Art.
+This exhibition assembled more than 150 works in a variety of media to illustrate his inventiveness, dexterity, and historical significance.
+The exhibition was also presented at the San Francisco Museum of Modern Art, and the Dallas Museum of Art.

 Using three dimensional laser technologies to compare multiple casts of similar sculptures, The IRC created a visualization that shows what the naked eye cannot view alone.
 Through this study, Matisse’s working process and casting methods are revealed for the first time, with considerable differences in methods of construction, patination, finishing, and even size.
 Numerous Matisse sculptures were scanned to produce this visualization.
 Scholars could then analyze the subsequent 3D computer models to better understand Matisse’s process.